 The qualifying exam will be chaired by the student's advisor.
-The exam will begin with an oral presentation, open to all faculty, in which the student will present a short (approximately 20 min) overview of the research plan.
+The exam will begin with an oral presentation (approximately 30 minutes in length), open to everyone, in which the student will present background information and an overview of the research plan.
 The presentation will be followed by an oral defense to assess the student's readiness to conduct the proposed research, and their knowledge of all background information relevant to the proposed research.
 Non-committee members in the audience will then ask questions.
 The general audience will then be dismissed and the student will defend his/her proposal before the committee.
 Passing will be determined by majority vote of the committee.
 A student who fails the exam will have 2 months to retake the exam.
 Failure on the second attempt will result in dismissal from the program.

 Upon successful completion of the exam, a written report stating the outcome of the exam will be signed by each committee member and will become a permanent part of the student's record.
 A passing vote indicates that the student has completed the requirements for an M.S. degree, and is a candidate for the Ph.D. degree.
+The student must consecutively register for DOCT 600 and maintain candidacy year around (fall, spring and summer) until the degree is awarded.